Instadapp/docs/content/en/interop/integration.md

 const response = await axios.get(URL, { params: params });
 ```

-> note: tx can take ~10sec to register on our system
+> note: tx can take ~10sec to register on our system.

 > Movr need to use `search` or `submitEventTransactionHash` to find the tx hash from `transfer` or `transferETH`.